HolySmited/Cold-Hell-Hotel-Post-Alpha/README.md

 4. Click the commit button

 Updating The Master (THIS SHOULD BE DONE AFTER FINISHING ANY WORK)
+1. To make sure nothing changed while you worked, click Update From Master
+2. Once that's done, click Sync to finish updating your branch (this does not affect the files you worked on)
-1. Once you've updated your branch, click the Pull Request button (top right)
+3. Once you've updated your branch, click the Pull Request button (top right)
-2. Make sure it is set to "from (your branch) into master"
+4. Make sure it is set to "from (your branch) into master"
-3. Add a title and description, same as when you committed changes to your branch
+5. Add a title and description, same as when you committed changes to your branch
-4. Click Send Pull Request
+6. Click Send Pull Request
-5. An admin will approve the request and the master copy will be updated with your changes
+7. An admin will approve the request and the master copy will be updated with your changes

+Ensuring Your Branch is Up-to-Date
+If at any time you are unsure if you're working in the most up-to-date project, follow these instructions
+1. On the Desktop Application, click Update From Master
+2. Click Sync
+If you are still unsure, check the networking graph and commit history on the Github website